salehram/astroplanner/FEATURES_ROADMAP.md

 ---

 # Next Recommended Focus
+**8. Altitude Chart Enhancements** - Visual improvements to the altitude chart
-**7. Plan & Palette Enhancements** - H:M:S formatting and bidirectional frame/time inputs
-Now that the palette management system is complete, the next logical step is improving the user experience for planning exposures.
+Now that the Plan & Palette Enhancements are complete with H:M:S formatting and bidirectional frame/time inputs, the next logical step is improving the altitude chart visualization.
 This includes:
-- Converting time displays from minutes-only to H:M:S format
-- Making frame count and time inputs bidirectional (changing one updates the other)
+- Drawing a horizontal line at the minimum altitude threshold (e.g., 30°)
+- Shading the region corresponding to the valid imaging window (highlighted inside window, dimmed outside)
+- Better visual indicators for optimal imaging times
 - Better exposure planning workflows

 Alternative focus areas: